We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 2. Create Your Disney Trip Budget

-Perhaps I should have made this the first step, as it is extremely important to the ultimate outcome of your Disney World vacation.
+Perhaps I should have made this the first step, as it is extremely important to the ultimate question of how to plan a trip to Disney World.
 This factor will determine which resorts you pick, what style of dining you choose, and even your park days.

 So essentially, do this part throughout the initial phase of the your Disney vacation planning.
 Fortunately, I also have a great budgeting tool that can help you out with this.